Let’s take a look at two sample sentences from Kindergarten students:

 There’s abundant research to show that children who enter Kindergarten with more developed language skills (like Child A) learn how to read more easily.

 A well-known study by Hart and Risley1, professors at the University of Kansas, looked at the relationship between a baby’s language experience in the home environment and language development.
 They found that there was a strong relationship between language experience, vocabulary development, and socioeconomic status (SES).

 The researchers began by looking at language exposure of children 7 to 9 months of age.
 All language experiences with the children were recorded, transcribed, and analyzed during monthly one-hour recordings for about two and a half years.
-Researchers then extrapolated the cumulative experiences out to 48 months (4 years – the start of pre-school) and organized the data by socioeconomic status (SES).
 As you can see, the study shows a 32 million word difference between the children of professional families and those from welfare families.

 When you consider that language experience and vocabulary development are a major part of the brain’s toolkit for representing, manipulating, and retaining information in learning to read, these highly varied differences present a daunting challenge for educators in the classroom.

 How do these differences in language experience impact students when they begin school?

 On the graph below2 we can see the effect that weakness in oral language development has on students learning to read.

 Over time, small differences in oral language skill of 5 and 6 year olds grow into a significant reading gap by the time students are in middle school.

 The weak language foundation manifests into a huge literacy gap.